 Found 10 - 20 results of 59 programs matching keyword " molecular biology"

+There are green sea turtles in San Diego Bay?
+Where did they come from?
+Do they really live over 100 years?
+Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
+In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.
 In this program we meet Elizabeth Young, pigeon rescue expert and head of the pigeon rescue organization MickCoo (http://www.mickacoo.org), for a personal introduction to pigeons-their history, their accomplishments, their contributions to research in animal behavior/memory/learning/and how they navigate long distances-as well as their plight in the city.